 This is because the moment someone returns to your site from e.g. PayPal than this source gets all the credit for bringing you the customer and not the original source.

-To defend against it, you should update your “referral exclusion list” to contain all the domains your payment gateways use.
+To prevent that you should regularly update your “referral exclusion list” with all the domains your payment gateways use.
 And sometimes there are many of them (dozens of banks each of which can have 1 or more payment solutions).

 But this was just one example.
 Other important things you should keep updated are your ghost spam filters (see link above) and IP addresses of your employees.